Domestic Violence Counseling Near Me/Online

 Domestic violence counselors can use different types of psychotherapy to help you get through the psychological effects of domestic violence, and regain your self-esteem.
 Some of the psychotherapies are explained below.

-Non-exposure and focused Cognitive-Behavioral Therapy (CBT)
+Non-exposure and Focused Cognitive-Behavioral Therapy (CBT)

 Woman receiving CBT.